James McBride (writer): Writing

-In December 2020, Emily Temple of Literary Hub reported that his novel Deacon King Kong had made 16 lists of the best books of 2020, while in February 2021 it won the Andrew Carnegie Medal for Excellence in Fiction.
-Deacon King Kong received the 2021 Anisfield-Wolf Book Award for fiction and was selected for Oprah's Book Club.
+In December 2020, Emily Temple of Literary Hub reported that his novel Deacon King Kong had made 16 lists of the best books of 2020.
+In February 2021, it won the Andrew Carnegie Medal for Excellence in Fiction.
+Deacon King Kong also received the 2021 Anisfield-Wolf Book Award for fiction and was selected for Oprah's Book Club.

-In 2023, he released The Heaven & Earth Grocery Store about the intertwining lives of African American, Jewish, immigrant, and white residents in Pottstown, Pennsylvania, largely taking place in the 1920s and 30s.
-The novel was named 2023 Book of the Year by both Amazon and Barnes and Noble.
-It was also awarded the Kirkus Prize for Fiction and the 2024 Jewish Fiction Award.
-In 2025, the novel was longlisted for the International Dublin Literary Award.
+In 2023, he released The Heaven & Earth Grocery Store, about the intertwining lives of African-American, Jewish, immigrant, and white residents in Pottstown, Pennsylvania, largely taking place in the 1920s and '30s.
+The novel was named 2023 Book of the Year by both Amazon and Barnes & Noble.
+It was also awarded the Kirkus Prize for Fiction, the Association of Jewish Libraries' 2024 Jewish Fiction Award, and the 2024 Sophie Brody Award.
+In 2025, the novel was longlisted for the Dublin Literary Award.

-On November 3, 2025, he was inducted Into the 2025 class of Library Lions by the New York Public Library.
+On November 3, 2025, McBride was inducted Into the 2025 class of Library Lions by the New York Public Library.

-Saxophonist and composer
+McBride is a Distinguished Writer-in-Residence at New York University.

+Music

-McBride is the tenor saxophonist for the Rock Bottom Remainders, a group of best-selling authors who are also musicians.
-"Hopefully", McBride says, "the group has retired for good."
-He also toured as a saxophonist with jazz legend Little Jimmy Scott and has his own band that plays an eclectic blend of music.
-He has written songs for Anita Baker, Grover Washington Jr., Pura Fé, and Gary Burton.
-McBride composed the theme music for the Clint Harding Network, Jonathan Demme's New Orleans documentary Right to Return, and Ed Shockley's off-Broadway musical Bobos.
+McBride was the tenor saxophonist for the Rock Bottom Remainders, a group of musician-authors.
+He also toured as a saxophonist with jazz singer Jimmy Scott, and has written songs for Anita Baker, Grover Washington Jr., Pura Fé, and Gary Burton.
+McBride composed the theme music for the Clint Harding Network, Jonathan Demme's documentary Right to Return, and Ed Shockley's musical Bobos.

-McBride was awarded the American Music Theater Festival's Stephen Sondheim Award in 1993, the American Arts and Letters Richard Rodgers Award in 1996, and the inaugural ASCAP Richard Rodgers Horizons Award in 1996.
+McBride was awarded the American Music Theater Festival's Stephen Sondheim Award in 1993, the American Academy of Arts and Letters' Richard Rodgers Awards for Musical Theater in 1996, and the inaugural ASCAP Richard Rodgers Horizons Award in 1996.

 Personal life

-McBride is a Distinguished Writer-in-Residence at New York University.
-He has three children with his ex-wife and lives in New York City and Lambertville, New Jersey.
+McBride has three children with his ex-wife and lives in New York City and Lambertville, New Jersey.